The cost of living crisis and variation of spousal maintenance

 For most of us the current cost of living crisis is causing us to reflect on all our outgoings and the affordability of these.
 This is even more acute for those who have spousal maintenance orders in place.
 Whether you are the payer or the recipient of maintenance, the squeeze caused by the hikes in inflation are really starting to bite.
 As such, spousal maintenance orders made at the time of a couple’s separation which just about balanced the competing demands of the needs of the recipient and the available income of the payer are now likely to be hitting the point of potential unfairness.
 This is particularly true in those cases where the original spousal maintenance order was made some years ago and included an automatic inflationary increase (linked to either RPI or CPI).
 With the pay rises not keeping pace with inflation, in many cases these types of orders are simply becoming unaffordable for most payers.
 So what can be done about it?

-As my colleague Claire Burton explained in her most recent insight spousal maintenance orders are always variable for the period of time that they are in place.
+As my colleague explained in their most recent insight spousal maintenance orders are always variable for the period of time that they are in place.
 Indeed even if the original order included a fixed timeframe the level of monthly payments can still be varied.
 As such, there is every possibility that the order in place for you could and should be altered to reflect these changing times.

 What is taken into account when these types of orders are reviewed?